 - Holding a research leadership position including Professor, Deputy Dean (Research and Professional Practice)/or equivalent, UOA Leader between 1 January 2014 and 31 July 2020.

-These indicators are designed to be transparent, fair and consistent in their application as well as inclusive in their breadth, enabling the identification of all ‘teaching and research’ staff who have significant responsibility for independent research.
+These indicators were designed to be transparent, fair and consistent in their application as well as inclusive in their breadth, enabling the identification of all ‘teaching and research’ staff who had significant responsibility for independent research.
 Under Fusion, staff workloads can change on an annual basis; to be as inclusive as possible we are applying the indicators over the majority of the REF publication period.

-Perceived output quality or volume of output will not be considered in the process of identifying whether an individual has significant responsibility for research.
+Perceived output quality or volume of output would not be considered in the process of identifying whether an individual has significant responsibility for research.

 At BU this normally includes academic staff on BU pay grades 6-12.